-The "Science of Safety" also known as toxicology is a critical topic for Occupational Health and Safety Professionals to understand.
-Information and knowledge about toxicology help OHS professionals put safety programs and policies in place to limit workers' exposure to toxic substances.
+The "Science of Safety" also known as toxicology is a critical topic for occupational and environmental health and safety professionals to understand.
+Information and knowledge about toxicology help OESH professionals put safety programs and policies in place to limit workers' exposure to toxic substances.
 These programs and policies prevent and reduce the likelihood that a disease or other negative outcome will affect the community around them.
 Understanding the fundamentals of toxicology can help you anticipate the potential for exposure, recognize routes of exposure, and signs and symptoms of exposure while helping you to take steps to prevent exposure.
-These concepts are a major component found on OSH certification exams too!
+These concepts are a major component found on OESH certification exams too!

 This self-paced PDC will give you basic toxicology terminology, help you understand how to interpret reports, and allow you to describe the various types of toxicological interactions.

 0.4 CEUs available for those who complete the course.
 Eligible for CM, COC, CMP credits (hours, points,etc.).
 Learn more

 Short instructional videos guide through the learning objectives for each course.

 Test what you learned by answering questions, completing short assignments, or completing a fun activity.

 Easily access On-Demand modules when it convenient for you.
 Pick up where you left off.